 Chickenpox Vaccine

-Varilrix (chickenpox) vaccine is available free of charge to children at their 18 months immunisations.
-This childhood immunisation can be administered.
-It is recommend to have a booster dose (not funded – approx $80) to increase protection to roughly 95% (87% effective after 1 chickenpox vaccination).
+Varilrix (chickenpox) vaccine is available free of charge under the NIP for children at their 18 months immunisations.
+It is recommend to have a booster dose (not funded – out of pocket cost) to increase protection to roughly 95% (87% effective after 1 chickenpox vaccination).
 This is available at any time after 12 months of age.

 Seasonal Influenza (flu)Vaccination

-Children aged from six months to less than five years of age will be offered free influenza shots.
+Children aged from six months to less than five years of age are eligible for funded flu vaccines.

-The flu shot will reduce your child’s risk of influenza (flu), minimise the spread of flu and protect vulnerable groups including babies too young to receive the vaccine, those medically at risk and those with weakened immune systems.
+Flu vaccines have been show to reduce the risk of influenza (flu) infection, reduce the severity of the disease, minimise the spread of flu and protect vulnerable groups including babies too young to receive the vaccine, those medically at risk and those with weakened immune systems.

-• We also run a private nurse lead influenza (flu) vaccination clinic for parents and other family members
+- There is a private nurse lead influenza (flu) vaccination clinic for parents and other family members at some times of the year

-Please contact our receptionists to discuss as there may be some additional costs associated with the procedure despite the vaccine itself being supplied free of charge.
+Please speak with a receptionist as there may be some additional costs associated with the procedure despite the vaccine itself being supplied free of charge.

 Hepatitis B

-Hepatitis B vaccines are available free of charge to 10 – 13 year olds who have not received a primary course.
+Hepatitis B vaccines are funded under the NIP fir 10 – 13 year olds who have not received a primary course.
 Contact Health e Medical Centre to book in today